dogweather/schema-dot-org/README.md

 ## Development

-The Schema.org classes are as DRY as I could possibly make them.
-They're really easy to create and add to.
-For example, `Product`:
+The coding is as DRY as I could possibly make it.
+I think it's really easy to create and add to.
+For example, here's `Product`:

 ```ruby
 class Product < SchemaType